sparkle-project/sparkle-project.github.io/documentation/index.md

 These instructions are for regular .app bundles in Cocoa.
 If you want to use Sparkle from other UI toolkits such as SwiftUI or want to instantiate the updater yourself, please visit [our programmatic setup](/documentation/programmatic-setup).
 If you want to update a non-app bundle, such as a Preference Pane or a plug-in, follow [step 2 for non-app bundles](/documentation/bundles/).

 * Open up your MainMenu.xib.
-* Choose <samp>View › Utilities › Object Library...</samp>
+* Choose <samp>View › Show Library…</samp>
-* Type "Object" in the search field under the object library (at the bottom of the right sidebar) and drag an Object into the left sidebar of the document editor.
+* Type "Object" in the search field under the object library and drag an Object into the left sidebar of the document editor.
 * Select the Object that was just added.
-* Choose <samp>View › Utilities › Identity Inspector</samp>.
+* Choose <samp>View › Inspectors › Identity</samp>.
 * Type `SPUStandardUpdaterController` in the <samp>Class</samp> box of the <samp>Custom Class</samp> section in the inspector.
-* If you'd like, make a "<samp>Check for Updates...</samp>" menu item in the application menu; set its target to the `SPUStandardUpdaterController` instance and its action to `checkForUpdates:`.
+* If you'd like, make a "<samp>Check for Updates…</samp>" menu item in the application menu; set its target to the `SPUStandardUpdaterController` instance and its action to `checkForUpdates:`.

 If you are using Sparkle 1, you will need to use `SUUpdater` instead of `SPUStandardUpdaterController` in the above steps.
 In Sparkle 2, `SUUpdater` is a deprecated stub.
 While it is still functional for transitional purposes, new applications will want to migrate to `SPUStandardUpdaterController`.